 “I would never act so cruelly,” Bingley protested.

 “If you wish to reclaim your acquaintance, I have it on reliable information that Miss Bennet and Miss Elizabeth temporarily reside with Mrs. Bennet’s brother in Cheapside.
 Miss Elizabeth explained as such before I departed Rosings Park,” Darcy said with false calmness.

 “Then we must make our addresses,” Bingley said with an energy long absent from his friend’s demeanor.

-Likely when Miss Bennet told Bingley of Caroline’s snub when Miss Bennet called upon Miss Bingley, Darcy’s friend would hold second thoughts regarding their association, but Darcy would face that dilemma when it occurred.
+Likely when Miss Bennet told Bingley of Caroline’s snub and her denial of Miss Bennet’s call, Darcy’s friend would hold second thoughts regarding their association, but Darcy would face that dilemma when it occurred.